-of the TMJ and Its Disorders
+Magnetic Resonance Imaging of the TMJ and Its Disorders

-1.0 continuing education credit
+1.0 continuing education credits

 Temporomandibular Joint and its disorders are implicated in the causation of orofacial pain.
 Although the TMJ is a small joint compared with the joints in the rest of the body, it is intricate, and its study is complex.
 Plain radiographs, tomographs, and computed tomography all have their value in demonstrating the anatomy and the osseous morphology of the joint but fail to reveal the non-osseous components of the joint, especially the meniscus or disc.